-When a teacher assesses the students’ progress, they first need to be aware of what the clear objectives of the lesson or lessons were.
-Then the teacher needs to come up with a method for checking that the students have achieved the proficiency level that was expected of them.
+When ESL teachers assess students’ progress, they first need to check on the lesson objectives.
+Then the teacher needs to come up with a method for checking that their students have achieved the proficiency level that was expected of them.

 Once this process has finished, the teacher can move on to the next step.